 Maurizio’s practice, known as Officina Corpuscoli, seeks to reveal unorthodox relationships among existing paradigms.
 By distilling research and analysis and tangibly materialising relevant facts,Officina Corpuscoli’s s goal is to create projects and conditions that allow for a resonant critical experience, by the synthesis of ideas through design.

 To this end, the design process and the subsequent materialisation of concepts are often used as tools and strategies for questioning culture, critically and constructively addressing the design field, as well as targeting industry.

 Officina Corpuscoli, founded in 2010 and based in Amsterdam, operates as a multidisciplinary studio, providing creative consultancy and developing both commissioned and self-initiated projects, often inspired by and in collaboration with living systems and organisms.

 The studio’s work has been widely shown in multiple museums, exhibitions and festivals, both nationally and internationally.

-Besides the various activities and projects at OC, Maurizio is the co-founder of MOGU S.r.l. , a company focused on industrial scale-up of mycelium based materials, services and products and he is also highly involved in education, currently co-heading the MAD Master (Materialisation in Art and Design) at Sandberg Instituut, as well as teaching, lecturing and mentoring in different national and international academies and universities.
+Besides the various activities and projects at OC, Maurizio is the co-founder of MOGU S.r.l. , a design company focused on industrial scale-up of mycelium based materials, services and products and he is also highly involved in education, previously co-heading the MAD Master (Materialisation in Art and Design) at Sandberg Instituut, researching at Design Academy Eindhoven, as well as teaching, lecturing and mentoring in various dutch and international academies and universities.